maugelves/mg-bp-wp-plugin/README.md

-# mg-bp-wp-plugin
-WordPress Plugin Boilerplate
+# MG BoilerPlate WordPress Plugin

-Basic structure to start a new WordPress plugin from scratch.
+This files gives the basic structure to start a new WordPress plugin from scratch.